 The stand has been in business longer than big names that include McDonald’s, Burger King, Arby’s, Wendy’s, Subway and Kentucky Fried Chicken.

 Louie’s claim to fame is the foot-long hot dog, a concept he cooked up to set his stand apart from Ted’s Hot Dogs and other restaurants in the area.
 Using another classic Buffalo hot dog brand, Sahlen’s, he paired the 12-inch dog with hand-cut curly fries and milkshakes made from real ice cream.

-Louie’s Foot Long Hot Dog expanded to several locations around Buffalo, but after Turco’s passing, only the original stand at Sheridan and Grand Island Boulevard remains.
+Louie’s Foot Long Hot Dog expanded to several locations around Buffalo, but after Turco’s passing, only the original stand at Sheridan and Grand Island Boulevard (69 Grand Island Boulevard, Tonawanda) remained until the opening of another location on Niagara Street a few years ago.
 The business is still family-owned, managed by Turco’s son, Angelo, and daughter, Debbie.

 Decked out in red and yellow, Louie’s is full of charm and features cartoon images of the restaurant’s namesake along the walls and menu.
 Angelo greets customers with the same friendliness that his father was known for.

 Although the menu has grown to include a variety of hot dogs, burgers and sandwiches, Angelo recommended the classics to me: their signature foot-long with “the works” – a mix of mustard, ketchup, relish, chopped onions and crisp pickle spears – and a generous serving of freshly-cut curly fries.

 Like his dad, Angelo also has a knack for crafting twists of common foods.
 Several years ago, he made the restaurant’s first batch of loganberry ice tea.